trabetti/envoy-hystrix-dashboard-demo/README.md

       - TIMEOUT_PERCENTAGE=50

 ![Demo settings](demo/demo_settings.png?raw=true "Demo settings")

+### Connecting fron-envoy to Hystrix Dashboard
+Envoy sends through the Hystrix event stream the statistics of its upstream clusters.
+Therfore, we will configure the front-envoy and connect the Hystrix dashboard to its admin port.

 ### Enable Hystrix event stream in Envoy
 Enable Hystrix sink in the config file: